O. Henry Pun-Off

-The O. Henry Pun-Off World Championships is a yearly spoken word competition that takes place every May at the O. Henry Museum in Austin, Texas.
+The O. Henry Pun-Off World Championships is an annual spoken word competition founded in 1978, and held every May at the O. Henry Museum (now the William Sydney Porter House) in Austin, Texas, U.S..

+History

 Started in 1978, the Pun-Off gathers fans of wordplay to celebrate the pun, which English poet and literary critic John Dryden called "the lowest and most groveling kind of wit."
+The Pun-Off is believed to have started as an informal gathering behind the O. Henry Museum during the Pecan Street Festival.

-The event has been organized and run since 1990 by Austinite Gary Hallock.
+The event has been organized and run since 1990 by Austinite Gary Hallock, who began attending the Pun-Off in the 1980s and won Punniest of Show in 1989.
 A support group of former and current contestants was formed in 1990 to formalize the unwritten rules of the competition(s) and provide guidance and support for future events.
 Under the umbrella title of "Punsters United Nearly Yearly" (a.k.a.
 PUNY) this collection of loosely knit wits continues to be the public face of the event through its website and social media.
-Gary Hallock retired as producer in 2015.
+Gary Hallock retired as event producer in 2015.
 He was replaced by emcee and 2006 Punslinger World Champion, David Gugenheim.

 The 40th Annual O. Henry Pun-Off World Championships were staged in 2017 and were promoted in Smithsonian Magazine.
+The occasion was also commemorated with a special exhibit, "Once a-Pun A Time", that included photos and memorabilia from past competitions.
 Videos of the 2016 champions can be found on that page.
-Former presidential speechwriter John Pollack documented his experience in the 1995 event in his 2011 book, "The Pun Also Rises: How the Humble Pun Revolutionized Language, Changed History, and Made Wordplay More Than Some Antics."
+Former presidential speechwriter John Pollack documented his experience competing in the 1995 Pun-Off in his 2011 book, The Pun Also Rises: How the Humble Pun Revolutionized Language, Changed History, and Made Wordplay More Than Some Antics.